bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 For me, the Bay Area is the most beautiful place in the world.
 I enjoyed every minute of being there, and I hope to come back sooner than later.

-Once again, I'd like to thank Reid for the invite.

 ![](/assets/california-2024v2/6 Android.avif)

+---

+Thanks to Reid for the invite.
+This journey wouldn't have happened without it.

+Thanks to [Marcin](shilangyu.dev) for proofreading this post.

 [Reid Baker]: https://github.com/reidbaker
 [a reddit thread]: https://www.reddit.com/r/internetarchive/comments/10a9izs/internet_archive_headquarters